nrcardi/Threat-Detection-GCP-Wazuh/README.md

 ### Technical Appendix: Screenshot Gallery

-Screenshots of further detailed alerts can be found in the [**/images**](./images) folder of this repository, along with the incorporated firewall setting for the linux honeypot and google cloud console showing the two vm instances.
+Screenshots of further detailed alerts can be found in the [**/images**](./images) folder of this repository, along with the incorporated firewall setting for the linux honeypot, and google cloud console showing the two vm instances.